-The Bee rules are used to describe good behaviour and to give rewards such as dojo points and to describe poor behaviour for sanctions or for targets on individual behaviour plans.
+The Bee rules are used to describe good behaviour and to give rewards such as dojo points.
 At the beginning of each year Class teachers re-establish rules and routines for appropriate behaviour, the organisation of materials and resources, expectations of noise and procedures at transition times including entries and exits.
 The emphasis is on care, courtesy and cooperation.
-Children are given an appropriate place for time out if needed.
+Children are given an appropriate place for reflection if needed.